lemora/msa-proteoform-profiler/README.md

 #### The Command-Line Interface

-The CLI is currently a work in progress.
+The CLI offers similar tuning/visualization parameters as the GUI, but it is less interactive.

 Running the CLI:
 ```